-Best Valentine's Day Tech Gifts for Under $50
+Best Holiday Tech Gifts for Under $50

 The BB-8 USB car charger delightfully sits in your car's cup holder and can simultaneously charge two devices via USB.
 Just plug the connector into your car's 12V outlet (cigarette lighter for those of us that remember), and away you go.

 The best part?
 BB-8 moves and makes sounds (can be muted/turned off)!
 If you're grabbing a gift for someone who wants to ride in style with a droid at their side, then go for this charger.
 I mean, come on.
-It's adorable.
+It's adorable and only $29.

 Amazon Fire Tablet (7")